-That’s why it’s worth having a discussion of the differences between virtual machines and Docker, with an emphasis on which types of use cases and strategies each technology is best suited to support.
+That’s why it’s worth having a discussion of the differences between virtual machines and containers, with an emphasis on which types of use cases and strategies each technology is best suited to support.
 And with solutions like Weave Ignite that combine the benefits of containers with the security of VMs, you may no longer have to make that choice.

-Docker vs. VMs in a nutshell
+Containers vs. VMs in a nutshell

 First, let’s define the similarities and differences between Docker and virtual machines.